-Healthcare is the one issue that will bridge our communities together and for the better in the long run.
+Healthcare is the one issue that will bring our communities together for the better in the long run.
 It’s foremost on the minds of parents with kids in need, the workers who are unsure whether they’ll be covered and local communities wondering how they’ll fill a need.
 This is why healthcare is so important to my fight for our community.

 Ohio’s Medicaid Expansion